 Zucchini and gout is #94 in the Gout and You series, which features your most searched for topics associated with gout.

-There is no particular significance to zucchini.
 As they are part of the summer squash family, you can use the values for Squash, summer, all varieties, cooked, boiled, drained, without salt from the Gout Foods Table for Vegetables.
 That table is listed in GoutPal Index order, and the summer squash average has an index score of 20.
-As such, zucchini are a valuable contribution to any gout diet.
+As such, zucchini are a valuable contribution to any gout foundation diet.
 Remember, variety is important, so be sure to eat a mixture of different colored vegetables.

 If you are considering zucchini as part of your gout diet, don’t forget about other squashes.
 Butternut squash and pumpkin are popular choices, but there is a wide range of other squashes available.
 Most of them are easy to grow, so you know exactly what you are eating, as well as saving money.